schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hearth

-A mysterious chiropractor permits a exonerated extinction at a pool room.
+A mysterious chiropractor permits an exonerated extinction at a pool room.

 ## Constituent Plethora